 - Helps to minimize errors

-Checklists are simple lists of the steps involved in a process.
-They ensure that all the necessary steps are carried out in a simple and efficient way.
+Checklists are simple lists of the steps involved in a process that ensure that no step is left out.
 You may want to use them for relatively simple processes, or as part of a larger process.
 For example, a checklist may be used to carry out a daily data backup or to check that all the necessary steps have been carried out before a launch.

 - Helps to ensure process consistency